jjoony93/jeonssa-HCI/Needfinding/Project 1.md

 # Say Goodbye to Tiresome Waiting!
 ## Experience
-Redesign how potential customers have to wait for seats in full restaurants during peak hours in busy areas (such as 강남 or 둔산).
+Redesign how potential customers have to wait for seats in full restaurants during peak hours in busy areas.
+(such as 강남 or 둔산)

 **Figure 1.** People waiting in a restaurant during lunch time.
  ![alt text](figure1.jpg "Figure 1.
 People waiting in a restaurant during lunch time.")